sjmikler/pytorch-symbolic/docs/README.md

 Pytorch Symbolic is MIT licensed library that adds symbolic API for model creation to PyTorch.

 Pytorch Symbolic makes it easier and faster to define complex models.
 It spares you writing boilerplate code.
-It is an equivalent of [Keras Functional API](https://www.tensorflow.org/guide/keras/symbolic).
+It aims to be  PyTorch equivalent for [Keras Functional API](https://www.tensorflow.org/guide/keras/symbolic).

 Features: